 advancing the development of new technologies for the cleanup of contaminated sites.

-The program was designed to encourage collaborations among academic scientists across the fields of biology, chemistry, engineering and ecology.
+The program was designed to encourage collaborations among academic scientists across multiple disciplines.
 For this reason, the program funds interdisciplinary projects that draw on the expertise of researchers from different scientific specialties.

 Other Superfund Research Programs